Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems

 The third-quantized form \eqref{eq:B-L3rd} of the Liouvillian contains terms $b'_i b_k$, $b'_i b'_k$, and $b'_i b'_k b_j b_\ell$.
 Due to the commutation relations \eqref{eq:B-b-CCR} and $\bbra\id|b'_i=0$ $\forall i$, the first and third Liouvillian terms couple $\partial_t \Gamma^{(k)}$ to $\Gamma^{(k)}$ and the second term couples it to $\Gamma^{(k-2)}$.

 The fermionic case, restricted to the even-parity sector, can be treated in the same way.
-Based on the third-quantized form \eqref{eq:F-L3rd} of the Liouvillian, one finds that the time derivative of the completely anti-symmetric $k$-point correlation tensor
+Based on the third-quantized form \eqref{eq:F-L3rd} of the Liouvillian, one finds that the time derivative of the completely anti-symmetric $k$-point Green's function tensor

 only depends on $\Gamma^{(k)}$ and $\Gamma^{(k-2)}$, where $k$ is even.
 When we allow the density matrix $\dm$ to have even and odd parity (difference) components, things become slightly more intricate.
-This case is covered in Ref.~\cite{Zunkovic2014-16} which provides a rather general treatment concerning the closedness of the hierarchy of equations of motion for correlation tensors.
+This case is covered in Ref.~\cite{Zunkovic2014-16} which provides a rather general treatment concerning the closedness of the hierarchy of equations of motion.
+See also Ref.~\cite{Eisler2011-06}.